 Stock data, repayment schedules, arrears, new commitments and accrued interest are converted into the unit of account, using the mid exchange rate of the National Bank at the reference date.
 Flow data, disbursements and repayments, are converted into the unit of account, using the mid exchange rate of the National Bank on the day of the transaction.
 Difference between stock data $(t - t{-1})$ is due to transactions, price or exchange rate changes and other changes.

 Table no. 33 Reserve assets

-The data reflect the stock of Official reserve assets and other foreign assets of the NBRNM, at a certain date.
+The data reflect the stock of reserve assets.